orbitalci/orbital/questions_and_notes.md

 ## little TODOs?:
 - `ocelot trigger jessishank/mytestocy <hash>` - to put on queue w/o bitbucket webhook
 - polling option? idk
+- `ocelot summary` comand takes in --acct or --hash ????
 - would be cool if we could take in regex like `--acct-repo=level11consulting/orchestr8*` ?

 ## done: